 Review Day Ahead (1 Hour)

-Another one of your most important tasks in your real estate schedule is to review your entire day.
+Another one of the most important tasks in your real estate schedule is to review your entire day.
 Great real estate agents make sure they’re prepared today for what may come tomorrow.
-Review your MLS hot sheets, confirm your calendared appointments, and and ensure all of your real estate operations are in order.
+Review your MLS hot sheets, confirm your calendared appointments, and ensure all of your real estate operations are in order.

 Great real estate agents also take the time to keep track of their new business.
 When planning your schedule, be sure to create time blocks that allow you to tally all of your lead generation efforts that day.
 This would include things like real estate conversations, leads, presentations booked, sales, and referrals.
 When you do, it’s really easy to calculate all of your numbers at the end of the month, so you can keep track of your closing ratio.

 Personal Time (3 Hours)

 This time slot is about being intentional in the final hours of the day.
 Take an hour or two to cook dinner, do a favorite hobby, read an enjoyable book, or have some family time.
 It also includes time to sleep, rest, and recharge.
 If you don’t take time to rest, you’ll work your life away.

 Rest is work.
 So take your rest seriously.